aduffy70/Protocols/P450-Glo_CYP3A4_assay.md

 # Process

-1. Start with cells cultured in opaque white 96 well plates, treated as desired (_e.g._, control vs AFB) for 24-72 hours.
+1. Start with cells cultured in 96 well plates, treated as desired (_e.g._, control vs AFB) for 24-72 hours.
 1. Prepare Substrate Media.
 1. Remove media from cells and wash with media or PBS.
 Remove the media or PBS.
 1. Add 50uL Substrate Media to each cell well and control well.